sybrew/the-seo-framework/readme.txt

 TODO add support for get_shortlink_url( $args )
 	-> Also add input field per post, so users can overwrite it on a per-post basis.
 		-> We could use this well for tsf.fyi.

-TODO test product structured data.
-	-> Also on product categories and product search.

 TODO test attachment pages' breadcrumb (and image data etc.).
 	-> Everything's OK, but: